-- : The Irish tend to be indirect communicators; they often try to avoid creating conflict and will go to great lengths to remain polite throughout the discussion.
+- Indirect Communication: The Irish tend to be ; they often try to avoid creating conflict and will go to great lengths to remain polite throughout the discussion.
 For example, if you offer to buy your Irish counterpart a drink, they may say ‘ah, no' despite wanting to accept.
 Thus, you may have to offer a couple of times before they will accept.
 The Irish may also avoid bluntly expressing dissatisfaction or disagreement.
 Instead, they will give subtle cues, such as changing the subject or using humour or sarcasm.

-- Irish Gaelic: Irish Gaelic is one of the official languages of Ireland (alongside English).
+- Irish: The Irish language (also known as Gaeilge) is one of the official languages of Ireland (alongside English).
 Although many Irish can understand some of the Irish languages, English is more widely spoken.